Inventory Visibility and Reporting for Distributors

 - Fill rate: Percentage of order lines or units fulfilled from stock; a key metric for retailer performance.

 - Inventory turnover: How quickly you sell through stock; helps with purchasing and cash flow.
+DC Velocity regularly covers best practices for optimizing these distribution center metrics.

 Dashboards that show current levels, trends, and exceptions (e.g., below reorder point) keep managers informed without digging through spreadsheets.